fernantastic/unity-editor-sound-recorder/README.md

-# unity-editor-sound-recorder
+# Unity Editor Microphone Recorder

-A gist for recording microphone audio in the Unity Editor
+This is a gist for recording microphone audio in the Unity Editor, extracted from Doodle Studio 95!

+No warranties, not sure it still works!